Does the Centre supervise students?

 What facilities do you offer postgraduate students?

 Postgraduate students at the Centre are allocated a desk space, a computer (if needed), internet access and printing.
 We do not have laboratories or significant equipment on-site, but can negotiate access to facilities you need through our collaborations with other Departments at the University.
-We collaborate with Departments such as Geography, Marine Science, Zoology, Botany, Physics, Surveying, Economics and Marketing.
+We collaborate with Departments such as Geography, Sociology, Physics, Law, Tourism, and Marketing.
 Please discuss any particular lab or equipment needs with your potential supervisor.

 What support do you offer postgraduate students?

 We have a staff member whose role is to support and mentor Postgraduate students.
-The current postgraduate support person is Emeritus Professor Colin Campbell-Hunt.
-If you have any questions, please contact him directly.
+The current postgraduate postgraduate co-ordinator is Dr Caroline Orchiston.
+If you have any questions, please contact her directly.

 What is the culture of the Centre like for students?

 We host a wide range of staff and students from throughout the world.
-We are small but very friendly and inclusive in our work and hold regular social events where staff and students mix freely.
+We are small but very friendly and inclusive.
+Staff and students meet regularly to share ideas, present their research and learn from one another.
+We also hold regular social events such as shared lunches, pot luck dinners and outings.

-For more info on enrolling at Otago, please visit the University of Otago website.
+For more info about enrolling at Otago, please visit the University of Otago website.
 The website also contains information on life in Dunedin.